-- 2.1.1 International and National Parachutist Certificates of Proficiency (referred to in this Chapter as Certificates) of the FAI are granted by a NAC. - 2.1.2 International Parachutist Certificates are issued: - (1) To ensure that Certificates, based on an agreed standard, issued by different NACs are understood and accepted by all. - (2) To facilitate the freedom to practice parachuting around the world. - 2.1.3 National Parachutist Certificates, based on preferred standards of a NAC, may be issued to citizens, residents and other NAC members. - 2.1.4 A NAC may issue National Certificates at a higher level than the four International Certificates. - 2.1.5 A Certificate of Proficiency is defined in the Sporting Code, General Section, 8.2 as "a document recognising the level of performance or qualifications of an individual.
-They may be issued in any of the FAI Sports.
-The requirements and rights accorded to the holders of proficiency certificates are determined by the FAI Air Sport Commissions and detailed in the relevant Sections of the Sporting Code".
+- (1) International and National Parachutist Certificates of Proficiency (referred to in this Chapter as Certificates) of the FAI are granted by a NAC. - (2) International Certificates are issued: - (a) To ensure that Certificates, based on an agreed standard, issued by different NACs are understood and accepted by all. - (b) To facilitate the freedom to practice parachuting around the world. - (3) National Certificates, based on preferred standards of a NAC, may be issued to citizens, residents and others, if they are NAC members. - (4) A NAC may issue National Certificates at a higher category level than the four International Certificates. - (5) A Certificate of Proficiency is defined in the GS, 2.6 as "a document recognising the level of performance or qualifications of an individual".